 Many approaches leverage the high quality and sensitivity of NGS for methylation analysis.
 Most methods rely on bisulfite conversion of DNA to detect unmethylated cytosines.
 Bisulfite conversion changes unmethylated cytosines to uracil during library preparation.
 Converted bases are identified (after PCR) as thymine in the sequencing data, and read counts are used to determine the % methylated cytosines.

-Bisulfite conversion sequencing can be done with targeted methods such as amplicon methyl-seq, target enrichment, or with whole-genome bisulfite sequencing (WGBS).
+Bisulfite conversion sequencing can be done with targeted methods such as amplicon methyl-seq or target enrichment, or with whole-genome bisulfite sequencing.
 Additionally, alternative chemistries like OxBS and TAB-Seq can be used with NGS for identification of hydroxymethylation (5-hMc) in conjunction with methylation (5-mc) analysis.

 More than 90% of the world’s sequencing data is generated using Illumina NGS technology.*

 Studies of epigenetic alterations in cancer, such as aberrant methylation and altered transcription factor binding, can provide insight into important tumorigenic pathways.
-As altered methylation often activates or silences genes, changes in the epigenome can affect gene expression and the rate of cancer progression.
-Learn more about cancer epigenetics.
+Learn more about analyzing epigenetic changes in cancer.

-Genome-wide methylation profiling can help researchers understand the functional mechanisms at work in complex disease cases.
-Aberrant cytosine methylation can impact gene expression, and has been implicated in many disease processes, such as Alzheimer’s disease and asthma.
+Genome-wide methylation sequencing can help researchers understand the functional mechanisms at work in complex neurological, immunological, and other diseases.
 Learn more about complex disease research.

 *Data calculations on file.
 Illumina, Inc., 2015